-2016 2015
+2017 2016

-CRDA Bonds - net of amortized costs \$9,246 \$6,788
+CRDA Bonds - net of amortized costs \$9,278 \$9,246

-Deposit - net of reserve 2,834 7,552
+Deposit - net of reserve 369 2,834

-Direct Investments - net of reserves 682 1,128
+Direct Investments - net of reserves 236 682

-\$12,762 \$15,468
+\$9,883 \$12,762

 The Company records charges to operations to reflect the estimated net realizable value of its CRDA investment.
-Charges to operations were \$287 and \$329 for the three months ended March 31, 2016 and 2015, respectively, and is included in CRDA (income) expense, in the statements of income.
+Charges to operations were \$91 and \$287 for the three months ended March 31, 2017 and 2016, respectively, and is included in CRDA (income) expense, in the statements of income.

 The funds on deposits are held in an interest-bearing account by the CRDA.
 Initial obligation deposits are marked down by approximately 33% to represent their fair value and eventual expected conversion into bonds by the CRDA.
 Once CRDA Bonds are issued we have concluded that the bonds are held-to-maturity since the Company has the ability and the intent to hold these bonds to maturity and under the CRDA, they are not permitted to do otherwise.
 As such the CRDA Bonds are measured at amortized cost.
 As there is no market for the CRDA Bonds, its fair value could only be determined based on unobservable inputs.
 Such inputs are limited to the historical carrying value of the CRDA Bonds that are reduced, consistent with industry practice, by 1/3 of their face value at the time of issuance to represent fair value.
 The Company accretes such discount over the remaining life of the bonds.
-Accretion for the three months ended March 31, 2016 and 2015 was \$27 and \$6, respectively, and is included in CRDA Expense in the consolidated statements of operations.
+Accretion for the three months ended March 31, 2017 and 2016 was \$20 and \$27, respectively, and is included in CRDA Expense in the consolidated statements of operations.

-After the initial determination of fair value, the Company will analyze the recoverability of the CRDA Bonds on a quarterly basis and its affect on reported amount based upon the ability and likelihood of bonds to be repaid.
+After the initial determination of fair value, the Company will analyze the recoverability of the CRDA Bonds on a quarterly basis and its effect on reported amount based upon the ability and likelihood of bonds to be repaid.
 When considering recoverability of the CRDA Bonds, the Company considers the relative credit-worthiness of each bondholder, historical collection experience and other information received from the CRDA.
 If indications exist that the amount expected to be recovered is less than its carrying value, the asset will be written down to its expected realizable amount.

 All the Atlantic City casino properties and the CRDA entered into an agreement with the Atlantic City Alliance (the "ACA") to provide funding to subsidize the Atlantic City market.
-This agreement was signed on November 2, 2011 and is set to expire on December 31, 2016.
+This agreement was signed on November 2, 2011 and expired on December 31, 2016.
 The agreement provides that in exchange for funding, the ACA will create and implement a marketing plan for the AC Industry.
-As part of the agreement, the AC Industry provided an initial deposit of \$5,000 in December 2011 and will continue to pay \$30,000 annually for the next five years.
-The Company's obligation was \$2,662 for the twelve months ending December 31, 2015.
-The Company has expensed \$640 for the three months ending March 31, 2016.
-The Company has not paid its 2016 obligation, which is estimated at \$2,616.
+As part of the agreement, the AC Industry provided an initial deposit of \$5,000 in December 2011 and paid \$30,000 annually until December 31, 2016.
+A new agreement effective 2017, as part of the PILOT program, requires the AC industry to provide \$15,000 in 2017, \$10,000 in 2018 and \$5,000 from 2019 thru 2023.
+The Company's obligation was \$353 and \$640 for the three months ending March 31, 2017 and 2016.